dragonflypl/web-wiki/testing.md

 # Puppeteer

+- use together with faker to simulate data
 - not a testing framework.
 Can be used with testing frameworks to automate browsers
 - can be used to E2E testing
 - only Chrome is supported.
 This is API to control Chrome!
 Puppeteer is Chrome.